Overview of Risk Management at Clark

 Driving a Clark University owned, leased, or rented vehicle is a privilege and the University reserves the right to deny or revoke the driving privileges of any driver in the event that the driver does not meet the requirements of this policy.

 The University’s insurance provides for both liability and physical damage for employees who rent vehicles while on authorized University business.
-The coverage extends for car rentals in the U.S., Canada, Puerto Rico and U.S. territories.
+The coverage extends for car rentals in the U.S., Canada, Puerto Rico, and U.S. territories.
 Therefore, please waive all of the rental agency’s insurance coverage.
-Travelers must, however, purchase comprehensive and collision when travelling outside the U.S. and Canada.

 All staff, faculty, and students are protected by the University’s automobile liability insurance for injury claims brought against them arising out of their use of a University-owned automobile, provided the University has given permission for such use and the use is within the scope of such permission.